senior-sigan/lenovo-yoga-fan-control/README.md

 ### HowTo use

-You can compile program from source or use latest release(builded in Ubuntu 14.04).
+You can compile program from source.

 Compiling from sourse:
 ```bash